telerik/ajax-docs/general-information/troubleshooting/skins-troubleshooting.md

 * The control's wrapping element has `style="display: none"` and/or it was hidden initially, then shown with JavaScript.
 Generally, initialization of controls/widgets with such an attribute should be avoided because dimensions and sizing cannot be calculated for elements that are not rendered by the browser.
 When having appearance/alignment issues when showing controls in such cases, you should call the **`repaint()`** method each Telerik® UI for ASP.NET AJAX control exposes.
 For controls that wrap Kendo UI widgets, get a reference to the widget and call its [resize() method](http://docs.telerik.com/kendo-ui/api/javascript/ui/widget#methods-resize).

+* The browser's zoom is different from 100%.
+The problem is that the zoom not only increases the font size, but also zooms the entire page.
+That may produce visual glitches when the layout is based on background images and/or sprites.
+You can find more information in the [Browser Zoom - Why Does It Break Your Page And How To Avoid It](https://www.telerik.com/blogs/browser-zoom---why-does-it-break-your-page-and-how-to-avoid-it) blog post.
+Another approach to avoid the visual glitches caused by the background images and sprites is to use the Lightweight RenderMode of the controls.
+It is based on HTML5 and CSS3 and use font icons istead of images.

 ## Appearance Issues when Control is Added During AJAX Request